GIScience/gis-training-resource-center/_sources/content/Modul_4/en_qgis_map_design_2.md

 2. __Dialer Tools__ (Save, New, Duplicate, Add items from template, Save template)
 3. __Navigation bar__ (Zoom, Refresh, Lock/Unlock elements)
 4. __Toolbar__ (Zoom, Select, Move in Map, Add new map/image/text/legend/scale/shape/...)
-5. __Feature Panel__: displays the elements added to the print layout
+5. __Feature Panel__: Displays the elements added to the print layout
-6. __Advanced Options__: customize each element of the layer
+6. __Advanced Options__: Customises each element of the layer

-The print layout manager also works with toolbars (on the left side of the screen), where you select the different tools (for example, to add images) and panels (on the right side of the screen), where you can change the settings of the tools or the elements you have added to the map.
+The print layout manager also works with toolbars (on the left side of the screen), where you can select different tools (e.g. to add images) and panels (on the right side of the screen), where you can change the settings of the tools or the elements you have added to the map.

 First of all, you should always set the size of your map: